itjosephk2/team_tracker/README.md

 ## Acknowledgments

 - Special thanks to **Django documentation** and **Stack Overflow** for troubleshooting support.
-- Project inspired by modern HR management tools e.g. PeopleXD.
+- Project inspired by modern HR management tools.

 ---